3qilabs/awetestlib/README.md

 After completing this guide you will be able to run tests locally from command line or from an IDE.

+## IMPORTANT: Follow these steps exactly!
+Read carefully!
+It is easy to miss something critical.

+Awetestlib is built into the 3qiLabs Shamisen product where installation is automatic.
+For this open source release we have not built an installer.

 ------------
 ## Prerequisites: Ruby 1.8.7 and RubyInstaller Devkit (Windows) or Xcode (Mac)

 ### Windows
 #### Ruby 1.8.7
 You need to have Ruby 1.8.7 installed using the RubyInstaller package.

+Awetestlib is not tested with Ruby 1.9.x or 2.x.
+There are some known incompatibilies.

 You can download the RubyInstaller for 1.8.7 [here](http://rubyinstaller.org/downloads/).
 Choose the most recent 1.8.7.